pwnlog/Daku/.github/README.md

 reboot
 ```

-Under display environemnt, select `awesome` as your window manager and log in:
+Select `awesome` as your window manager and log in:

 ![lightdm-awesome](assets/images/lightdm-awesome.png)